prasanvb/serverless/README.md

 ### context.callbackWaitsForEmptyEventLoop

 - NOTE: `callbackWaitsForEmptyEventLoop` default `true`.
-So fucntion execution continues until event loop is empty or the function times out.
+So function execution continues until event loop is empty or the function times out.
 Need to manually set it to false

   ```js
   const AWS = require('aws-sdk')